COVID-19: Going to court

 - 9 a.m. – 11 a.m.

 - try to avoid hand-to-hand exchange of money, bank or credit cards

 Being in a courtroom

-You should wash or sanitize your hands before and after sharing.
+You should wash or sanitize your hands before and after sharing documents or exhibits.

 Public and media access